3 Days in Paris, France — Posh First Timer’s Guide

 Breakfast - Cédric Grolet Opéra

-If you’re planning a visit a few days in advance, consider placing a click and collect order so you don’t have to wait in the spiraling line that forms outside the bakery.
-We arrived promptly at 10:00 AM when the bakery opened and already had to join the end of a 50-person long queue.
-It took us a solid hour of patiently waiting before we reached the front of the line, so if you’re in a hurry and want your order available on-demand once you arrive during your designated time slot, then click and collect is your best way to enjoy a tasty flower cake.
-Unfortunately, click and collect doesn’t list the famous croissants or pains au chocolat, so if bread is what you’re craving you’ll have to stick it out in the line.
-These flaky morsels sell out incredibly quickly every morning, so if you have your heart set on one I’d advise arriving even before the 10:00 AM opening time!
+If you visit Paris in a few days, place a click and collect order so you don’t have to wait in the spiraling line that forms outside the bakery.
+We arrived promptly at 10:00 AM when the bakery just opened and already had to join a 50-person queue.
+A solid hour of waiting passed before we reached the front, so if you’re in a hurry and want your order ready on-demand during a designated time slot, click and collect is your best way to enjoy a tasty flower cake.

-Upon our arrival, we gleefully watched the faithful doorman call out his welcoming greetings as he does every opening morning.
-All the patrons around me in line clapped, and after a hungry hour of watching flower pastries skillfully prepared through the window we were standing as the next group up when a stroke of luck occurred: the employee who typically would’ve walked us into the showroom revealed they had an open reservation in the tea room and invited us to sit inside!
-This was the best possible news we could’ve received after failing to make a reservation in advance, and with this good fortune we ordered a mocha, latte, sparkling water, the last croissant of the morning, a pain au chocolat, and finally a flower baba with rum.
-Soaked in rum and citrus fruits, this vanilla cream pastry was topped with apricots to create an exotic tropical flavor permeating through the melt-in-your-mouth fluffy cake.
-I had been a Cédric Grolet fan for years at this point, so getting selected out of the line for a table opening to try his creations for the first time was truly a dream come true — and now I can confirm, yes, these treats do taste just as good as they look!
+Upon our arrival, we gleefully watched the faithful doorman call out his daily greetings.
+All the patrons in line clapped, and after a hungry hour of watching flower pastries skillfully prepared through the window we were the next group up when a stroke of luck occurred: rather than being walked us into the showroom it was revealed they had an open tea room reservation and invited us inside!
+This was the best possible news I could’ve received after failing to make a reservation in advance.

 Musée d'Orsay

 After indulging in food that looks like art, feast your eyes on renowned Impressionist pieces imagined by the likes of Vincent van Gogh and Claude Monet inside the Musée d'Orsay.
-Housed inside a former Beaux-Arts train station, today you’ll find French paintings, sculptures, and photography dating from 1848 to 1914.
+Housed inside a former Beaux-Arts train station, find French paintings, sculptures, and photography dating from 1848 to 1914.

-Even if you’re not big into art history, you’ve likely seen images or re-workings of the famous Monet and Van Gogh originals you’ll find inside this museum.
-Within Monet’s featured repertoire, the Le Bassin Aux Nymphéas stands out as one of the Water Lily series highlights depicting the beloved Giverny countryside which Monet immortalized over a thirty year period.
-When it comes to Van Gogh La Nuit Étoilée, or Starry Night Over the Rhône, can’t be missed, which is one of three paintings depicting the starry night sky that he produced within a single month.
-Be sure to also keep an eye out for his Autoportrait, one taut and angular self-portrait out of the forty-three introspective canvases painted over the duration of his life.
+Even if you’re not big into art history, you’ve likely seen images of the famous Monet and Van Gogh originals found inside.
+Within Monet’s featured repertoire, Le Bassin Aux Nymphéas stands out as one of the Water Lily highlights depicting the beloved Giverny countryside which Monet immortalized over a 30-year period.

-Alongside these world-renowned artists you’ll also find the works of Édouard Manet, Pierre-Auguste Renoir, Edgar Degas, and Paul Cézanne.
-Unlike the interpretive nature of modern art, I found the soft pastel strokes and wavering lines of the Impressionist and Post-Impressionist works to resonate quite easily, as the beauty and advanced technique demonstrated in each piece was entirely self-evident.
-In addition to the art, you’ll also find a pleasant view overlooking the city from behind the large clock face that today serves as another grand window.
+Unlike interpretive modern art, I found the soft pastel strokes and wavering lines of these Impressionist works to resonate quite easily, as the beauty and advanced technique demonstrated in each piece was self-evident.
+In addition to the art, a pleasant view overlooking the city is granted through the large clock face which today serves as another grand window.

 The museum is open every day except Mondays from 9:30 AM - 6:00 PM, with extended late night hours on Thursdays.
-Purchase tickets designated for a particular time slot online for €16 to avoid waiting in the box office line, especially during the peak season, or else you may have to wait a few hours before entering the museum.
+Purchase €16 tickets for a particular time slot online to avoid waiting at the box office, especially during the peak season.
+Otherwise, you may have to wait a few hours before entering the museum.

 Officine Universelle Buly 1803

-To be very honest, I was a bit underwhelmed by my experience here, however I’m attributing this lackluster feeling to the fact that I visited the shop shortly after the Tiktok phenomenon highlighting Buly started.
-The videos and online reviews I saw noted how intimate and personalized the experience is, with a dedicated employee walking each customer through the store offerings as they tailor product recommendations to your beauty routine.
-I, on the other hand, found myself quickly shuffled through the store as I spent around 3 minutes total deciding on my order.
+I, on the other hand, was quickly shuffled through and spent 3 minutes total deciding on my order.
 Not knowing what other products were offered, and being in a relatively small space with a few other customers, I immediately settled on the customized lip balm I had seen online.
-What I didn’t realize is that the lip balm recipe itself is a standard offering, and what you’re really customizing is the outer casing, inlaid leather, and pouch colors which enclose the product.
+What I didn’t realize is that the balm itself is a standard offering, and what you customize are the colors of the outer casing, inlaid leather, and pouch.

-This was also fine, but for €40 I was a bit disappointed to find very few available color choices left, and only then realized I needed to order this personalized product in-store before having to come back and pick it up later in the week.
-I was a bit flustered in the moment so I went through with the purchase, but I would not say my resulting lip balm was anywhere near worth that price, and the sales experience left me disappointed overall.
-All that being said, the interior of the store is truly beautiful and the eye candy lining the shelves is absolutely worth seeing in person, I’d just recommend visiting one of their locations during an off-time, perhaps closer to opening or closing.
+This was fine, but for €40 I was disappointed to find very few color choices left, and only then realized I needed to order this personalized product in-store before coming back to pick it up later in the week.
+I was flustered so I went through with the purchase, but my resulting lip balm not worth anywhere near that price, and the sales experience left me disappointed overall.

 Lunch - Café de Flore

-Continue down the same street walking away from the river Siene for 7 minutes to reach Café de Flore, an intellectual hub since its establishment in the 1880s.
-Writers of the “lost generation” gathered here with the likes of Ernest Hemingway, while the two leading existentialist philosophers Jean-Paul Sartre and Simone de Beauvoir are said to have spent hours writing their seminal works at this very spot.
-The café’s artistic connection has withstood the test of time, and today the awarding of the Prix de Flore literary prize occurs here annually.
+Writers of the “lost generation” gathered here with the likes of Ernest Hemingway, while leading existentialist philosophers Jean-Paul Sartre and Simone de Beauvoir are said to have written their seminal works at this very spot.
+The café’s artistic connection has withstood the test of time, and today the Prix de Flore literary awards occur here annually.

 Sainte-Chapelle

-We opted to simply view the exterior of the chapel, instead spending a bit of time admiring the quaint Place Louis Lépine flower market.
-Located just a few steps from Sainte-Chapelle down Rue de Lutéce, Marché aux Fleurs Reine Elizabeth II is a romantic open-air market spanning the length of a few greenhouses, where multiple vendors sell flowers, plants, quirky crafts, and even live birds on Sundays!
-Strolling through these pavilions dating all the way back to 1808 served as a nice break during our long day of sightseeing, and randomly stumbling upon this endearing local spot allowed us to get a better sense of the daily happenings of modern Parisians!
+I simply viewed the chapel’s exterior before admiring the quaint Place Louis Lépine flower market.
+A few steps from Sainte-Chapelle down Rue de Lutéce, Marché aux Fleurs Reine Elizabeth II is a romantic open-air market where multiple vendors sell flowers, plants, quirky crafts, and even live birds on Sundays!

 Notre-Dame

-Continue walking 7 more minutes to the end of the island where you won’t be able to miss the famous medieval Catholic cathedral, Notre-Dame.
-While you may have heard of this site from Victor Hugo's 1831 novel, "Notre-Dame de Paris," today this landmark serves as the seat of the Archbishop of Paris rather than as the home of a hunchback!
-This UNESCO World Heritage Site is also recognized as a fine example of French Gothic architecture with flying buttresses, ribbed vaults, gargoyles, and 3 large rose windows.
-Unfortunately, it's not as massive as it once was after a catastrophic fire in April 2019, and while renovations are underway you’re unable to tour the interior.
+Walk 7 more minutes to the end of the island where you won’t be able to miss the famous medieval Catholic cathedral, Notre-Dame.
+While you may know this site from Victor Hugo's 1831 novel, "Notre-Dame de Paris," today this landmark serves as the seat of the Archbishop of Paris rather than the home of a hunchback!

 Snack - Berthillon

-On this street you’ll find both a dine-in location and a quick grab and go counter, so don’t be discouraged if you arrive and spot a lengthy queue outside one of the storefronts.
-The to-go counter is quite efficient at getting patrons out the door, and regardless of how you decide to enjoy this tasty treat you’ll be served up the same scoops either way!
-I opted for the raspberry with rose red fruit sorbet and found it to be absolutely divine, while my travel companion enjoyed a classic stracciatella sweet treat!
+On this street sits both a dine-in location and grab and go counter, so don’t be discouraged if you arrive and spot a lengthy queue outside the storefronts.
+The to-go counter is quite efficient at getting patrons out the door, and regardless of how you enjoy this tasty treat you’ll be served the same scoops either way!

 Shakespeare and Company